riczescaran/homelab-media-stack/README.md

 ---

+## Set up Deluge (Optional - For torrent downloads only)

+1. Open web browser and navigate to `http://localhost:8112`
+2. Login using the default password: `deluge`.
+3. A pop-up will appear asking you to connect to the daemon.
+Press `Connect`.

 ## Set up Radarr

 1. Open web browser and navigate to `http://localhost:7878`
 2. Navigate to `Settings -> Media Management` and add root folders for movies: `/movies`
-3. Navigate to `Settings -> Download Client` and add Sabnzbd with the following configurations:
+3. Navigate to `Settings -> Download Client`.
+   - Add Sabnzbd with the following configurations:
       - Add API key from Sabnzbd configuration
       - Categories: `radarr`
       - Tags: Leave blank
+   - Add Deluge with the following configurations:
+      - Host: deluge
+      - Port: 8112
+      - Password: deluge
+      - Category: leave blank
 4. Navigate to `Settings -> General` to get the API key for Radarr and save it for setting up Prowlarr

 ---